Using formula metrics in Experiment Results

 Syntax: UNIQUES(event)

-• Event: Refers to the event you are interested in.
-This must be a letter that corresponds to an event in the Events Module.
+• Event: Refers to the event you're interested in.
+This must be a letter corresponding to an event in the Events Module.

 Returns the number of unique users who triggered the event.